XpiritCommunityEvents/HOL/Adding-Custom-Mappings-for-your-migrations.md

    # your ruby code here that produces output
   end
 ```
+Create a new Folder with the name plugin and create the new file in that folder.

 If we look at the transformation that was generated for our CI pipeline, we have seen the transformation does not take into account the fact we specified a wildcard pattern to match any of the csproj files we might have in our repo.
 This now results in a workflow that fails the build if we accept the default mapping.

 Let's see if we can fix this by providing an alternative.